Johanx22x/Johanx22x/README.md

 <br>

 I'm a Computer Science student at the Costa Rica Institute of Technology.
-Active researcher in the field of artificial intelligence and computer vision.
+Interested in the field of machine learning and game development.
 Power user of Linux-based operating systems.
-Interested in machine learning, mathematics, natural languages, Unix, Vim, design.

-You can find more about me in my [personal website](https://johanx22x.github.io/).
+You can find more about me in my [portfolio](https://johanx22x.github.io/).

 <!-- Github stats and most used languages -->
 <div align="center">